Looking for some practical ways to incorporate the multiple intelligences in the classroom?

 - Acting in a play

-Compared to interpersonal intelligence, intrapersonal intelligence is focused on the individual.
+Compared to interpersonal intelligence, intrapersonal intelligence is focused on the individual, the ability to be “self-smart“.

 Sometimes I feel that intrapersonal intelligence gets a bad rep.